martinohmann/hcl-rs/README.md

   sub-languages in attribute values
 - Support for deserializing and serializing arbitrary types that implement `serde::Deserialize` or `serde::Serialize`

-## Planned Features

-- Evaluation of HCL expressions and the template sub-language (currently in progress)
+- Evaluation of the HCL expression and template sub-languages

 ## Deserialization examples